ruzicka02/ruzicka02.github.io/_posts/2025-12-10-gender-equality.md

 <p>
-    DISCLAIMER: Due to how the Export to HTML feature works in the Python library Plotly, it is best to view this website on a wide (desktop/laptop) screen.
-I made my effort to make the styling phone-friendly, but the result is still lacking.
-If you are viewing this site on a mobile device, please switch to "Desktop Site" mode in your browser settings.
+    DISCLAIMER: Due to how the Export to HTML feature works in the Python library Plotly, this blogpost only contains videos of the interactive visualizations.
+To see the full interactive versions, please visit the <a href="/genderequality2025/">dedicated page</a>.
+Works best on a desktop computer.
 </p>

 <p>
-    This website was created as a school project, together with a <a href="report.pdf" target="_blank">PDF report</a>, that describes the
+    This website was created as a school project, together with a <a href="/genderequality2025/report.pdf" target="_blank">PDF report</a>, that
-    problematic in greater detail.
+    describes the problematic in greater detail.
 The goal of the project was to dive into a new problematic, collect and process data from serious sources, and create a set of visualizations that answer our key theses clearly.
 </p>

 <p>